moment/momentjs.com/docs/moment-timezone/00-use-it/02-browser.md

 When using Moment Timezone in the browser, you will need to load the data as well as the library.

-You can either use the prebuilt library and data files linked on [the homepage](/timezone/) or build a subset of the data yourself using the [data builder](/timezone/data/).
+You can either use the prebuilt library and data files linked on [the homepage](/timezone/) or build a subset of the data yourself.

 ```js
 moment().tz("America/Los_Angeles").format();